How to Make a String Quilt Block

 Grouped together, here is how that looks:

 So, play around with the concept and see what kind of beauty you can create.
 As a bonus for all of you who stuck with me to the end of this postl, I have a free gift for you.
-Click here to download a String Quilt Coloring Sheet that you can use to plan your next String Quilt Project!
+Click here to view the String Quilt Block entry in the Quilt Block Library, where you can download a String Quilt Coloring Sheet that you can use to plan your next String Quilt Project!